davekilian/primer/basic/circuits.md

 > Diagram showing a power source by itself, with its terminals labeled $(+)$ and $(-)$

 The basic job of a power source is to provide two terminals with a non-zero voltage between them.
-The negative terminal consists of densely packed electrons, and the positive terminal consists of relatively less densely packed electrons.
+Like before, the negative terminal consists of densely packed electrons, and the positive terminal consists of more loosely packed electrons.
 By connecting these two terminals together with a line, we allow electrons to flow from the negative terminal to the positive terminal, creating our very first circuit:

 > Diagram